SakanaAI/AI-Scientist/README.md

 - `latex/template.tex` -- We recommend using our latex folder, but be sure to replace the pre-loaded citations with ones that you would expect to be more relevant.

 Please see [this PR](https://github.com/SakanaAI/AI-Scientist/pull/141) for an example of a new template for computer vision.
+The key to making new templates work is matching the base file names and output JSONs to the existing format, all else is free to change.

 ## Template Resources